rmetcalf9/dockJob/README.md

 To release dockjob I:
  - Run the [build process](./dockerImageBuildProcess/README.md) to create an image on my local machine
+ - Make sure I remember to stop the dev server instances before testing the container
+ - Run the application standalone and make sure I can view it
+ - Go into compose examples and run https example and make sure I can log in to the application
+ - Update RELEASE.md (pointing at the milestone)
  - Run docker login and log in to my docker hub account
  - Run docker push metcarob/dockjob:VERSION (Replace VERSION with version number that was just built)
  - Run docker push metcarob/dockjob:latest